robustness-gym/summvis/README.md

 #### Option 1: Load the jsonl file directly

 This is the simplest approach for loading your data into SummVis.
 The disadvantage of this approach is that all computations are performed in real-time, which is particularly expensive for the semantic similarity computation.
-At a result, each example will be slow to load (~5-15 seconds on a Macbook Pro).
+As a result, each example will be slow to load (~5-15 seconds on a Macbook Pro).

 1. Place the jsonl file in the `data` directory.
 Note that the file must be named with a `.jsonl` extension.
 2. Start SummVis: `streamlit run summvis.py`